Catherine Kelly Pours in 30, Kendall Sankey Has Another Double-Double as Moniteau Continues to Roll; Lily Homan Earns Kane Tourney MVP as North Clarion Wins

 Maddy Dehart scored 10 points and Kya Wetzel added eight in the loss for Union/A-C Valley.

-Dehart also had nine rebounds and Wetzel three assists and three steals.
+Dehart also had nine rebounds and Wetzel had three assists and three steals.

 BRADFORD 53, KEYSTONE 30